 Sure, some will stay in place (whether it be by choice or the dreaded franchise tag), but when it is all said and done, expect to see plenty of movement that will shift the NFL landscape for the upcoming campaign.

-In this article, I will dive into my top 100 NFL free agents ahead of the 2022 NFL free agency signing period that will commence at 4 p.m.
+In this article, I dive into my top 100 NFL free agents ahead of the 2022 NFL free agency signing period that commenced at 4 p.m.
 ET on Wednesday, March 16.

-I will also reveal my top free-agent sleepers as well as some predictions on where your favorite players will end up.
+I also revealed my top free-agent sleepers, as well as some predictions on where your favorite players will end up.